-If a teacher candidate injures themself or experiences a health issue in your classroom while you are instructing, please refer them immediately to a TEO program coordinator (Bette Shippam or Lorrie Miller) for assistance.
+If a teacher candidate injures themself or experiences a health issue in your classroom while you are instructing, please refer them immediately to a TEO program coordinator/program manager (Bette Shippam or Keith McPherson) for assistance.

 For First Aid Treatment for Staff or Faculty

 Call Campus Mobile First Aid 2-4444 from UBC phones or 604 822 4444 from a cellular phone.
 Minor first aid treatment is also available in the TEO.